Minecraft End Portal Finder

 Once you've gathered data at the first location, travel to a second location and repeat.
 Get the X, Z coordinates and the Bearing (direction) and write it down.

-Our recommendation is to travel a few hundred blocks on a 45° angle from the first direction.
+Our recommendation is to travel a few hundred blocks at a 45° angle from the first direction.
 Going on an angle like this should give you a better chance of getting an accurate result.

 Step 5.
 Triangulate